Pat-Vdv/Aude/README.md

 The GPLv3 license is provided in the file gpl.txt.
 The WTFPL license is provided in the file wtfpl.txt.

-# Authors
+# Maintainers

-Main author: Raphaël Jakse (UGA) : raphael dot jakse at univ-grenoble-alpes dot fr Supervised by Yliès Falcone : ylies dot falcone at univ-grenoble-alpes dot fr
+- Raphaël Jakse (formerly at UGA) : raphael dot aude at jakse dot fr
+- Yliès Falcone : ylies dot falcone at univ-grenoble-alpes dot fr

 This program was started as a personal project around November 2012.
 The main goal was to get to know automata and related algorithms, and also help